Accurate Extra Payment Calculator

 The Calculator’s Features

-Of course, your situation is likely different than this hypothetical example.
-So you'll want to use this Extra Payment Calculator to see just what you can save and when your loans will be paid off.
+Your situation may differ from this example.
+Use the Extra Payment Calculator to see how much you can save and when your loans will be paid off.

-Don't forget to check out the printable schedule for all the details.
+Be sure to review the printable schedule for full details.

-(Perhaps I should also point out that the loan itself does not need to follow a monthly payment schedule.
-The last option on the Extra Payment tab allows the user to select any payment frequency.)
+The loan itself does not have to follow a monthly schedule.
+The final option on the Extra Payment tab allows you to select any payment frequency.

-This Calculator is Not Just for New Loans.
+This Calculator Is Not Only for New Loans

-• The loan's balance as of the last payment due date.
+- The loan balance as of the last payment due date.

-The calculator will use the terms of your loan for the analysis.
+The calculator will use your loan’s terms in the analysis.

 Don’t Forget the Charts

-• Accumulated Investments Plus the Total Gain - show year-over-year growth and final value
+- Accumulated Investments Plus the Total Gain—year-over-year growth and final value

-• Pie Chart Showing Breakout of Investments and the Gain on the Investments
+- Pie Chart: Investments and the Gain on Investments

 Wrapping Up

-When you were searching for an extra payment calculator, you probably just wanted to see how much interest you could save.
-You didn't expect there to be so many things to consider.
+When you searched for an extra payment calculator, you likely wanted to know how much interest you could save.
+You may not have expected this many considerations.

 Without changing anything, I click on the "Extra Payments/Investment Rate" and set the "Extra Payment Frequency" and set it to weekly to start on Sept.
 15, and then I click on "Calculator" and the "Supporting Schedules" button.